Rocket Mortgage FieldHouse

 Being that the project was a 48% cost to taxpayers and 62% to the Cavs, careful attention was paid to ensuring the budget was met.
 With a $5.5 million contract awarded to OCP Contractors due to be completed in just 3 months, special attention was made to optimize scheduling and put forth a team that could deliver high-quality work within a short period of time.
 Towards the end of the project, the millwork team was completing 10 hour days during the week and weekend days.

 A high level of craftsmanship from OCP can be seen throughout the design intricacies of the facility.

-The atrium’s complex geometric 77,000 square foot aluminum curtain wall is a key aesthetic feature in the design that was carefully installed by OCP Contractors.
+Rocket Mortgage Fieldhouse’s metal ceiling panels are a key aesthetic feature in the design that was carefully installed by the OCP Contractors team.
 The installers had to pay close attention to the alignment of the panels to successfully showcase the design.
-The panels form a staggered pattern and light up various colors providing an interactive display to the streetscape.

 The facility’s wall layout and the radius shape of the metal panel design meant that control lines and lasers had to be utilized and then confirmed with the MEP trades.
 Due to a lack of floor space, much of the work had to be coordinated in the air.

 Special precautions were made working over fellow trades within scissor lifts.
 Extra attention to precision when cutting was critical leaving no room for error.
 And many of the borders were cut on a radius to match the soffits, which were complex cuts.
 To save a considerable amount of time, OCP Contractors created their own electric cable hoist that could pick up each half of the 280 pound GRG columns incorporated in the design and put them into place.

 Despite challenges and a complex layout, OCP Contractors successfully installed one of the key architectural features of Rocket Mortgage FieldHouse.

 Loudville Area Millwork